Seeking A Fair Settlement Out Of Court?

 Pragmatic, Experienced Negotiation For Complex Divorce

-Gentry Law Firm, LLC, can help you enter into mediation with a realistic outlook and a greater probability of obtaining your desired results.
+Gentry Law Firm LLC, can help you enter into mediation with a realistic outlook and a greater probability of obtaining your desired results.
 Successful mediation requires a good mediator and the ability to foresee potential obstacles.
-Bill Gentry was engaging in mediation before Cobb County first began its mandatory program back in 1993.
+Gentry Law Firm LLC was engaging in mediation before Cobb County first began its mandatory program back in 1993.
 He knows local mediators who can best facilitate reaching a just settlement for your divorce.
 Importantly, his knowledge of local courts and judges can help him anticipate what the court would consider a reasonable outcome.
 If the opposing party’s positions differ from settlements and outcomes reached in past similar situations, Mr. Gentry will clearly and honestly guide you in taking your next appropriate steps.

-From Mediation To Litigation
+From Mediation To Litigation in Georgia

 Part of engaging in mediation is understanding that if you don’t reach a resolution, you need to pursue a better result through litigation.
 With Mr. Gentry, you can rely on a well-respected trial lawyer who has spent countless hours in court.
 If the other side does not engage in a good-faith effort to resolve disputes, you have an aggressive, knowledgeable lawyer on your side who is dedicated to achieving your goals, in or out of court.